Part 1 in Our Writing For Artists Series

 You’re not crazy if you can’t seem to eek out a 300 word bio or artist’s statement without wanting to call your therapist.

-Professional writers find writing excruciating.
-I sure do.
+Professional writers often find writing excruciating.
+I know I do.

 Even the world’s best wordsmiths struggle with writing:

 “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”— Ernest Hemingway.

 About five years ago I had a head slap moment at my desk.